gr-b/W-Net-Pytorch/README.md

 ## Dependencies
 1. Python 3
-2. Pytorch
+2. pytorch, torchvision, matplotlib

 ## Training
 After setting up the dataset, you can run `python3 train.py`.
 You may want to change the batch size in `config.py`.
 A single (224x224) image patch takes a bit over 2 gigs of memory.
-If you don't have a GPU, then you can change a few lines in `train.py` to not say `.cuda()` at the end.
-I will make this programmatic in the future.

 ## Notes
 - LayerNorm used instead of BatchNorm so that a smaller batch size can be used.

+NOTE: InstanceNorm might be causing problems --- 21 epochs in 30 minutes
-Note: Model suffers heavily from overfitting (checkerboarding), despite dropout
+NOTE: Model suffers heavily from overfitting (checkerboarding), despite dropout (Variational Translation fixes this)
 # TODO:
 1. Add evaluation metrics for evaluation dataset
 2. Show batch size number of images each epoch